juitem/qms/README.md

 - **ELF-level symbolization**
   - For multiple offsets in the same ELF, only one addr2line process is spawned and all addresses are streamed to it via stdin, significantly reducing process creation overhead.

+- **Batch addr2line via stdin (multi-address streaming)**
+  - For each ELF, the script launches only **one** `addr2line`/`llvm-addr2line` process.
+  - All offsets belonging to that ELF are streamed through **stdin**, one per line, instead of being passed as command-line arguments.
+  - This avoids OS-level argument length limits (ARG_MAX) and keeps process creation overhead very low.
+  - If any single offset fails to resolve, `addr2line` returns `??` for that entry but continues processing the remaining offsets without terminating.
+  - This makes symbolization efficient and robust even when a single ELF has tens of thousands of addresses.

 - **Delta cache**
   - SQLite table schema: